davegimo/RemoteControlService/README.md

 + start : webcam will start recording up to 30 seconds
 + stop : webcam stops recording and sends the video to the chat

+### Conclusions

+We started the project in the beginning of May and ended for the 1st of June, day of the final submission and presentation.

 # Project Members - Contacts
 + Linkedin: [Davide Gimondo](https://www.linkedin.com/in/davegimo/)